LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/setTheory.md

 A \setminus B = \{x \mid x \in A \land x \notin B\}
 $$

-<Image
+{{< figure
-    src="/maths/setsDifference.png"
+  src="/images/maths/setsDifference.png"
-    caption="Venn diagram showing the difference of two sets, in this case the left set minus the right set." width={300}
+  alt="Venn diagram showing the difference of two sets, in this case the left set minus the right set." caption="Venn diagram showing the difference of two sets, in this case the left set minus the right set." width="200"
-/>
+>}}

 {{< callout type="example" >}}
 $$